pypy/pypy/rpython/doc/translation.rst

 after the annotator has finished the RTyper processes the graphs and then the exception handling is made explicit and so on, but it's not entirely true.
-For example, the RTyper inserts calls to many `low-level helpers`_ which must first be annotated, and the GC transformer can use inlining (one of the `backend optimizations`_) of some of its small helper functions to improve performance.
+For example, the RTyper inserts calls to many :term:`low-level helper`\ s which must first be annotated, and the GC transformer can use inlining (one of the `backend optimizations`_) of some of its small helper functions to improve performance.
 The following picture attempts to summarize the components involved in